 Domestic violence is a health issue as well as a legal and social problem.
 Both physical and emotional abuse can create immediate and long term health problems for you and your children.

-Deciding to seek medical treatment - Seek medical treatment if your abuse leaves you with pain, cuts, head or abdominal or other injuries.
+Seek medical treatment if your abuse leaves you with pain, cuts, or head, abdominal, or other injuries.

 If a stranger caused your injuries, would you seek medical help?
 If the answer is yes, don’t kid yourself.
 Find medical help.
 Counselors at local domestic violence agencies can help you address your fears and concerns.
 They can help you get medical help.
 You are not alone, there are many people who want to help.